 - A deep space with a dome or the same Yakhchal.

 They dig a deep pitfall northward with a dome ceiling, and in front of it, a square pond with a length of sixteen to twenty and a depth of around forty or fifty centimeters.
-At nights, they fill them with water, and in mornings when it is completely frozen and this act repeats during all cold seasons.
+At night, they fill them with water, and in the mornings when it is completely frozen and this act repeats during all cold seasons.
 Then they break the ice and store pieces of ice in the yakhchal.
 They chop ice into smaller pieces because the more chopped the better frozen then.

 Non - conductors were essential in keeping and storing ice for a long time, in doing so, people